M66B/FairEmail/docs/FAQ-fr-rFR.md

 Note that reformatted messages are often better readable than original messages because the margins are removed, and font colors and sizes are standardized.

-The Gmail app shows images by default by downloading the images through a Google proxy server.
+L'application Gmail affiche par défaut les images en les téléchargeant via un serveur proxy Google.
 Since the images are downloaded from the source server [in real-time](https://blog.filippo.io/how-the-new-gmail-image-proxy-works-and-what-this-means-for-you/), this is even less secure because Google is involved too without providing much benefit.

 You can show images and original messages by default for trusted senders on a case-by-case basis by checking *Do not ask this again for ...*.